Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 [here](https://github.com/Yhg1s/python-benchmarking-public).
 In short, the JIT is almost always slower than the interpreter if you use a modern compiler.
 This also assumes the interpreter doesn't get hit by random performance bugs on the side (which has happened many times now).
+**Note: this result only applies to our x64 benchmarks.**
+**I cannot conclude anything about AArch64, which has been improving over time.**

 You might ask: why is the 3.14 JIT not much faster?
-The real answer, which again hurts me to say is that the 3.14 JIT has almost no major performance features over 3.13.
+The real answer, which again hurts me to say is that the 3.14 JIT has almost no major _optimizer_* features over 3.13.
 In 3.14, we were mostly expanding the existing types analysis pass to cover more bytecodes.
 We were also using that as a way to teach new contributors about the JIT and encourage contribution.
 In short, we